alfiedotwtf/AABillFAQ/README.md

   obtaining legal" how widely can you ask for advice

-* What happens when a company cannot comply to a warrant or a Notice because of technical design (i.e don't hold any keys or data)
+* What happens when a company cannot comply to a warrant or a Notice because of technical design (i.e do not hold any keys or data)

-* Can the government walk up to me, demand I create a backdoor in my work software or access work databases, and I can't tell my employer or client
+* Can the government walk up to me, demand I create a backdoor in my work software or access work databases, and I can not tell my employer or client

 * What happens if someone finds a vulnerability
 	* and fixes it